 Quantum systems are fragile and can lose their properties easily when interacting with the environment.
-To protect quantum information, one can use a QECC to encode the quantum data.
-Quantum error correction (QEC) is a process that identifies an error when it occurs and then applies an appropriate error correction (EC) operator to remove the error.
+To protect quantum information, one can use a quantum error correcting code (QECC) to encode the quantum data.
+Quantum error correction (QEC) is a process that identifies an error when it occurs, then applies an appropriate error correction (EC) operator to remove the error.
 However, quantum operations in the process can be faulty and may introduce more errors to the system.
-For this reason, we want to make sure that the QEC process is fault tolerant, which provides robustness guarantees against the impact of noise on the error correction implementations.
+For this reason, we want to make sure that the QEC process is fault tolerant; that is, an imperfect QEC process can correct errors faster than causing new ones.

-In this section, we first describe the noise model that will be used in this work and provide the conventional definition of fault-tolerant error correction in Section II A. We then review flag FTQEC and provide a revised definition of fault-tolerant error correction, which is more suitable for flag FTQEC in Section II B.
+In this section, we first describe the noise model that will be used in this work and provide the conventional definition of fault-tolerant error correction in Section II A. We then review flag FTEC and provide a revised definition of fault-tolerant error correction which is more suitable for flag FTEC in Section II B.